vishal3477/Reverse_Engineering_GMs/README.md

 ## Getting Started

 ## Datasets

+We collect a large scale dataset comprising of fake images images genearted by 116 generative models.
+Please visit [link]() for more details.
 For reverse enginnering:
-- Download the dataset for 116 Generative models from https://drive.google.com/file/d/1bAmC_9aMkWJB_scGvOOWvNeLa9FBoMUr/view?usp=sharing
+- Download the dataset and the ground truth files from the [dataset website]().
 - For leave out experiment, put the training data in train folder and leave out models data in test folder
 - For testing on custom images, put the data in test folder.